-Look at your home’s faucets and toilets for any leaks.
+Look at both your faucets and toilets for any leaks.
 Confirm there is no water dripping out of or around the connections when you shut off your faucets.
 If there is, installing new fixtures or repairing the leak could help better the faucet’s function and may even lower your water bill.

 After the faucets, inspect any accessible pipes for evidence of leaks.
 You can often see visible pipes in basements and below sinks.
 Extreme weather can cause pipes to freeze and sometimes crack so spring is the ideal time to make sure the winter weather didn’t cause any damage that would result in plumbing problems.

 - Give your drains some seriously overdue attention